Learn Python with Talk Python's 270 hours of courses

 51:30 Yeah, so just elevating that to visibly, right, there's a there's a page, which has all the running clusters, it shows how much they're costing per hour, and how much they cost total, you can aggregate those costs across users, you know, you can set policies, hey, I mean, by default, if you leave a cluster running, this is a super common mistake would have shut it off after 20 minutes for you.
 So there's like lots of things that you can do that save you a ton of money if you're doing them correctly.
 So Coyle is just our way of running Python at scale in the cloud, in a way that's a bit opinionated, it is the way that I find it to be the best way to run

 52:00 to run data.
 And it also allows you to be opinionated as a user, you can do it from the comfort of wherever you do your data science, right.
 So if you like doing it in JupyterLab, or Jupyter notebooks, or ipython, you can do it all from there.
 So we're trying to make end users where, where they are.
 So we will spin up all the AWS stuff, stuff for you, and you don't need need to go there.
 And I think one of the biggest pain points, which Matt hit the nail on the head with is making sure that you can move seamlessly from local computation to cluster computation, where your environments and your data are all matched up, which is super exciting.
-Maybe I'm doing some work in Jupiter, working with das to try to take advantage of the 16 cores that my machine has or whatever.
+Maybe I'm doing some work in Jupyter, working with das to try to take advantage of the 16 cores that my machine has or whatever.
 And at some point, I decide, we're going to give it more data, we're going to productionize

 52:46 it and it's going to actually need to be faster or work with more data.
 I can basically switch where I'm talking to, I can import coils and say absolutely a cluster and go here.
 And that's pretty much what that switch looks like, yeah,

 52:59 you can one coil from anywhere you could run Python.
 In that story, you're actually probably not starting with that you're probably starting with pandas on a very small sample of data in that same notebook and that same process to say, hey, wait, it's time to scale up, import best use dask.
 Locally, you know, use your 16 cores, say we actually is a little slow, I want to kick it up a notch, I want to go to the cloud, or go to your local Kubernetes cluster, whatever.
 And then you import coiled at a button.
 And now you're running your competition elsewhere on some remote cluster of other machines, all in the same user flow.
 You mentioned before, like, Hey, are you hosting notebooks and actually, intentionally we are not, we do not want to own the user's environment.
 Because your user environment is going to look so much different from everybody else's.
-Maybe you don't use Jupiter, maybe you use PI charm or VS code.
+Maybe you don't use Jupyter, maybe you use PI charm or VS Code.
 Maybe you're actually just like running this in a cron job.
 We don't want to own everything.
 We just want to sprinkle in robust, secure parallelism and scalability into your existing workflows.
 Right.
 So this is again, in sort of the ethos of invent nothing.
 And being minimal, minimal invitation.
 I don't want

 54:00 no Metacritic, minimal.
 Minimal creativity.
 Yeah.